cstriker421/frontend1_project_crudit/README.md

 - Toggle completion status with an emoji indicator
 - Inline editing and dynamic view switching (List/Grid)
 - Live clock display with current date and time
+- A dynamic progress bar showing the percentage of completed tasks
 - LocalStorage support for view mode preferences
 - PWA enabled: offline access and installable
 - Responsive UI using [Bulma CSS](https://bulma.io/)